Moodle-teamCSUSM/project-documentation/README.md

 This project will use our existing school system, moodle, as a base and will change the CSS to make it user friendly and much simplier to use.
 In addition, this theme will be ported to mobile devices in Native Applications (for experience purposes) so students can use the system with ease in this digitalized world.
 Possible API's include Moodle's API and integration tools, others as needed.

+####  Option 4 - Diabetes Dashboard
+##### Create an online tool for those with both Type I and Type II Diabetes.
+This project will use our knowledge of social networking and create a tool for those with Daiabetes to interact.
+Users would be those to keep their number history (charts and related information), blood glucose levels, appointment calendars, customized sharing of particular information, and more.
+Users can create social groups, particiapte in an organization and learn more about diabetes if they are newly diagnosed.
+Possible APIs include RESTful API, MongoDB, Analytics, and others as needed.

 ### Team Breakdown
 Each member will participate within 1 or 2 teams.
 You may nominate yourself for any team you wish - we are just trying to be balanced.
 Here are the breakdowns: